20 December 2024

 - COSH!
 Member Publicity

 COSH! is aware that plastic is a big problem for the environment.
-We recently shared 7 tips to avoid plastics in your clothes.
-This article takes a different angle and shares our best zero waste tips with you.
+Earlier, we shared 7 tips to avoid plastics in your clothes.
+This article takes a different angle and shares our 7 best zero-waste tips with you.
 That way, together, we reduce our plastic waste!

-This is also how Niki, founder of COSH!, embarked on her own path to zero waste.
+This is also how Niki, founder of COSH!, took her own path to zero waste.
 She first switched from plastic shampoo bottles to shampoo bars and started looking for cosmetics in glass containers and refillable make-up.

-For example, more sustainable cosmetics with refillable or biodegradable packaging can be found at Druantia in Lier and Clothilde in Ghent and Aalst.
-You can find Cîme refills at Fonetik in Aalst, HOST in Antwerp-Berchem, Supergoods in Antwerp, Ghent and Mechelen and My Melonade in Hasselt.
-Ray products are available at Supergoods, The Soul Store in Oostkamp and SOFlien in Essen.
-You can also find great Zero Waste products at Teint Teint in Antwerp and Plastic Free Co. in Amsterdam, such as reusable cotton pads and wipes to remove your make-up.
+More sustainable cosmetics with refillable or biodegradable packaging can be found, for example, at Druantia in Lier and Clothilde in Aalst.
+You can find Cîme refills at Fonetik in Aalst, HOST in Antwerp-Berchem, Supergoods in Antwerp and Mechelen, De Groene Passage in Rotterdam, Het Faire Oosten in Amsterdam, LOYA in Breda and My Melonade in Hasselt.
+Ray products are available at Supergoods, The Soul Store in Oostkamp and SOFlien in Essen, among some others.

 Want to discover more natural and low-packaging cosmetics?
 Then read this article!

 By shopping locally, you support the local entrepreneur and save on transport, thus reducing greenhouse gas emissions for your purchase.
-So, a zero-waste lifestyle fits perfectly with the philosophy of local shopping.
-We are happy to introduce you to pioneering companies putting zero waste on the map!
+So a zero-waste lifestyle fits perfectly with the philosophy of local shopping.
+We are happy to introduce you to local, pioneering companies that are putting zero waste on the map!

 Did you know that just under 3 million disposable sanitary napkins end up in landfills every day in Belgium?
-Hygiene products are indispensable, but at the same time, unfortunately, they create a gigantic waste mountain.
+Hygiene products are indispensable, but at the same time unfortunately create a gigantic waste mountain.

-Fortunately, there are powerful women like Kathleen.
+Fortunately, there are power women like Kathleen.
 She offers a solution to this problem with miokoo.
-Thanks to miokoo menstrual underwear, you can do away with disposable panty liners and pads!
+Thanks to miokoo menstrual underwear, you can do your thing with disposable panty liners and pads!
 It’s super-easy: put on your absorbent menstrual slip in the morning and feel at ease for the rest of the day!

-Discover Miokoo at Supergoods in Ghent, Antwerp and Mechelen.
-At BlaBloom in Genk, at Fonetik in Aalst.
-Or, of course, at miokoo itself.
+Discover miokoo at Supergoods in Antwerp and Mechelen, BlaBloom in Genk, Fonetik in Aalst, the stores from OHNE or Inslag in Ghent.
+Or, of course, at the webshop of miokoo itself.

 The soap is also completely free of mineral oils, microplastics, silicones and palm oil.
-Discover Nature Bar’s healthy skincare at their shop in Amsterdam.
-Here, you can not only see, feel and smell the products but also take a look at the artisanal-making process.
-You can also find Nature Bar’s products at Six & Sons in Amsterdam, The Plastic Free Co. in Amsterdam and Up To Do Good at Schiphol Airport.
+Discover the natural skincare by Nature Bar at their shop in Amsterdam.
+Here you can not only see, feel and smell the products but also take a look at the artisanal-making process.
+You can also find Nature Bar’s products at Het Faire Oosten in Amsterdam.

-Have you decided which room or theme you are going to tackle?
+Have you decided which theme you are going to tackle first?
 Then, it’s time to go on a zero-waste shopping trip.
 In our article on packaging-free shopping, you’ll find plenty of products that will make your zero-waste lifestyle easier, from food to cleaning products to cosmetics!

-Of course, you don’t have to buy many new products to embark on a zero-waste lifestyle.
-This lifestyle lends itself perfectly to getting creative with the things you already have in your home!
+Of course, you don’t have to buy many new products to embark on a zero waste lifestyle.
+This lifestyle is perfect for getting creative with the things you already have in your home!

-Melt your candle scraps and turn them into new candles; collect fabric scraps and feel them into coasters,… The internet is filled with fun upcycling DIY projects to turn old or used things into something new!
+Melt your candle scraps and turn them into new candles, collect fabric scraps and felt them into coasters… The internet is full of fun upcycling DIY projects to turn old or used things into something new!
 Feel like getting started?
 Read our blog with fun DIY ideas and workshops here!

 Are there many clothes hanging in your closet that you no longer wear?
 Having a tidying session occasionally is fine, but don’t just throw away all the doubtful ones.
 After all, that is anything but sustainable.